hussaibi/libclustER/README.md

 Note:
 -----
 All clustering functions are meant to take in an igraph object as input.
-All clustering functions return clusterings as a list of vectors.
+They are suffixed with `.cluster` or `.clustering` All clustering functions return clusterings as a list of vectors.